bourumir-wyngs/rs-opw-kinematics/README.md

 requested where the value of joint 6 (which typically controls this rotation) is either inherited from the previous position or explicitly specified.

-The 5 DOF robot can stil be represented with the same diagram, and has the same parameters.
+The 5 DOF robot can still be represented with the same diagram, and has the same parameters.
 However, joint 6 is assumed to be fixed.
-Such a robot still can bring the tool to the needed location, also following the generic orientation. but the rotation around the tool axis is not followed.
+Such a robot still can bring the tool to the needed location, also following the generic orientation but the rotation around the tool axis is not followed.

 Support for 5 DOF robots is now included through an additional 'dof' field in the